 Welcome to this week’s fantasy football waiver wire!

-I’m sorry I’ve got no words of encouragement at the top of this article for those still battling in the fantasy playoffs.
-I’m writing this right after the Chiefs vs Patriots game and I’m having a hard time not just typing a whole bunch of f bombs in regards to the NFL’s officiating staff.
-Here are one to three players you should be adding to your fantasy team this week from each major position, all roughly under 50% ownership (I’ll leave kickers to your own personal choice).
+I’ve got one to three players you should be adding to your fantasy team this week from each major position (I’ll leave kickers to your own personal choice).
 Ownership via Yahoo leagues.